 Learn more about Temporary and Portable Food Premises Registration.

-Information sheets on food safety are also available in many languages on the Department of Health and Human Services website.
+Information sheets on food safety are also available in many languages.

 If you are operating or thinking of starting a food business you will need to have a food registration.